W3rni0/TJCTF_2020/readme.md

 ```
 We can notice that the format of the last line somewhat matches the format for the flag so we can
 assume the cipher is letter substitution, a type of cipher where each letter in
-the plaintext is  subtituted with another letter , I copied the text to CyberText
+the plaintext is subtituted with another letter, I copied the text to CyberText
-and tried to use shift ciphers to decrpyt the message, shift cipher are a type
+and tried to use shift ciphers to decrpyt the message, Shift cipher are a type
-of cipher where every letter is shifted by a known offset to a different letter,
+of cipher in which every letter is shifted by a known offset to a different letter,
 ROT13 and Ceaser Cipher are some famous exemple of this type of cipher where the
-offset is 13 and 3 respectably, with an offset of 17 we get the following message:
+offsets are 13 and 3 respectably, with an offset of 17 we get the following message:
 ```
 CAN YOU PLEASE NOT USE THE TERM "WORLD RECORD'?
 IT'S VERY MISLEADING AND ASSUMES THAT THE VIDEO POSTED IS THE FASTEST TIME, WHERE IN FACT SOMEONE ELSE COULD HAVE A FASTER, UNRECORDED VERSION.
 COULD YOU PLEASE USE THE TERM BKTWVEAAAVBMOFSRC (BEST KNOWN TIME WITH VIDEO EVIDENCE AS APPROVED AND VERIFIED BY MEMBERS OF THE SPEED RUNNING COMMUNITY) IN THE FUTURE.
 THIS WOULD HELP LOWER CONFUSION IN THESE TYPES OF VIDEOS IN REGARD TO THE EVER UPDATING AND EVOLVING NATURE OF THE SPEEDRUNNING COMMUNITY.